Welcome to Rockzipfel

 - spread the word – tell people about our project and that we need financial help.

-- help us refine this text: Please send us corrections for a better English! (and after that is done, please tell us when this line can be deleted because there are no errors left!)
+send us cool stuff – books for our library, interesting links, networks that we can join – and tell us if we can help you with anything from here!
+We’ll mail you our address. - help us refine this text: Please send us corrections for a better English! (and after that is done, please tell us when this line can be deleted because there are no errors left!)

 (What does “Rockzipfel” mean???)